Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADObjectSetting.md

 ```

 ### -TargetObjectId
-object id of directory object that will be assigned settings
+Specifies the ID of directory object to which to assign settings.

 ```yaml
 Type: String